-In collaboration with the Queensland Office of the Chief Scientist, Wonder of Science is piloting 'Flying Scientists' - who are early career researchers that accompany Young Science Ambassadors into regional Queensland centres for community STEM awareness events.
-The pilot program has been developed to address the shortage of science related events convened outside South East Queensland.
+The Flying Scientist Initiative is provided in collaboration with the Queensland Office of the Chief Scientist.
+The 'Flying Scientists' are early career researchers that accompany Young Science Ambassadors into regional Queensland centres for community STEM awareness events.
+The initiative has been developed to address the shortage of science related events convened outside South East Queensland.
+Meet some of our Flying Scientists below:

 Dr Paul Luckman